apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/hardware.md

 ## Recommended Server Configuration

 DolphinScheduler supports 64-bit hardware platforms with Intel x86-64 architecture.
-The following recommendation is made for server hardware configuration in a production environment:
+The recommended server requirements in a production environment are as follow:

 ### Production Environment